dindinet/netlify-cms-test/site/content/_index.md

     description: >-
       Manage all aspects of 'On Page' Search Engine Optimisation via your CMS.
     image:
+  - feature: Media Management
+    subheading: Powerful Tools for Content Creators
+    description: >-
+       Your media assets all in one place for your team.
+Manipulate your images and videos dynamically to fit any graphics design.
+Apply effects, resizing, cropping, face detection, watermarks and tons of processing capabilities.
+    image:
 ---
 <!--
 ### Is this for me?